 It is this legacy that President Barack Obama celebrated when he honored Juliette Low with this medal in 2012, the 100th anniversary of Girl Scouts of the USA.

-We celebrate the reach of Juliette Low’s legacy at our final tour stop, the library.
-Walk through the door to the left of the Medal of Freedom to reach Stop 10.
+We celebrated the reach of Juliette Low’s legacy at our final tour stop at the library.

 The Girl Scout story belongs to everyone, because everyone’s life has been changed by a Girl Scout: your mother, troop leader, or teacher; or a senator, inventor, or an astronaut.
 Or you!
 What is your Girl Scout story?